parthikdas/3FactorAuth/README.md

 Issues as of now:
 1. send the email of logged in user to verify html as we need send mail there
-2. send the details/name of logged in user